hexbatch/apple-core/v1/docs/core/step-1-bounds/map-overview.md

         user: id
         name: name of the bounds (unique to the user's bounds) polygon array: at least one polygon, they can overlap or not be connected or join

+# how map bounds work with locations defined by tokens and sets

+Location: if a token does not define its location, then its location can be that of a set it is in.
+This means such tokens can have many locations at once.

+Each token location is used when determining which tokens in a set are readable and writable.
+But if no location set, then this bounds not applied.

+The same token can be readable or not, writable or not, in different sets at the same time